 The best approach in a securities litigation matter is to use forensic accounting reports to enhance the usefulness of the brokerage statements.
 The information sources for these forensic accounting reports are monthly statements that are accepted by and used by both sides.

-Line-by-line and item-by-item, the transactions from the monthly statements are entered into sophisticated and specialized software.
+Line-by-line and item-by-item, the transactions from the monthly statements are entered into a computer database that utilizes sophisticated and specialized securities industry software.
 Once the data is entered the information can be filtered, arranged and sorted into detail and summary reports that present an accurate and focused representation of the account activities over time.
 Each report covers a specific segment of the transactions.
 The accuracy of these reports is “to the penny.”

 A common forensic accounting library would contain the following standard Individual reports: